DevExpress/devextreme-documentation/concepts/05 UI Components/Chart/10 Series/10 Hover/10 Events.md

 ---

+---
+##### jQuery

 If you are going to change the event handler at runtime or if you need to attach several handlers to the **seriesHoverChanged** event, subscribe to this event using the [on(eventName, eventHandler)](/api-reference/10%20UI%20Components/Component/3%20Methods/on(eventName_eventHandler).md '/Documentation/ApiReference/UI_Components/dxChart/Methods/#oneventName_eventHandler') method.
-This approach is more typical of jQuery.

     <!--JavaScript-->
     var seriesHoverChangedHandler1 = function (e) {